Upcoming iOS & Android Games 201930 Oct 2019 24

 It seems 2019 is the year people finally try and jump on to the Pokemon GO craze.
 It's only been three year!
 Minecraft Earth is Microsoft & Mojang's answer to the likes of Ingress Prime and Harry Potter: Wizards Unite.
 Different from the existing Minecraft experience on mobile, this AR-fuelled game comes with a number of key concepts.
 First and foremost, people can explore the world in real-life, checking into locations on their phone much like how Pokestops work.
 These locations net them resources which can be used in the building mode, which is reported to be just as free-form as the original game.
 Finally, those constructions can then be placed in the real-world, so anyone with their phone can explore and interact with them.

-This seems like a pretty decent marriage of Pokemon GO-style AR and a popular IP.
+This looks like a pretty decent marriage of Pokemon GO-style AR and a popular IP.
 Say what you want about Microsoft, none of their various Minecraft versions have felt like cynical cash-ins, so it'll be interesting to see how this one turns out.
 It's currently running a closed beta test that is rolling out to more and more people over time, but we're not sure when a full release is planned yet.

 Phantom Doctrine (Turn-based Strategy)